-- 6. Knead dough for a few more minutes, then gather into a ball.
+- 6. Knead dough for 1 to 2 more minutes, then gather into a ball.
 It's ready when you lightly press with your fingers and the dough bounces right back.
 Place dough in the oiled bowl and cover so it won't dry out, with a lid, or plastic wrap and clean towel.
 Put dough in a warm place to rise until double in size, about 11/2 hours. - 7.
 Turn out dough onto a floured surface and gently deflate.
 Divide dough in half; form into 2 loaves.
-For other shapes (braid, pizza, rolls) follow instructions on pages 6 9. - Preheat oven to 375°F. Grease a cookie sheet; put shaped dough on it.
+For other shapes (braid, pizza, rolls) follow instructions on pages 6 to 9. - 8.
+Preheat oven to 375°F. Grease a cookie sheet; put shaped dough on it.
 Cover dough with plastic wrap and a clean towel and let dough rise again for 30 minutes. - 9.
 Carefully remove plastic wrap and slash tops of the loaves with a sharp knife (serrated works).
 Bake loaves about 30 minutes until crust is golden brown.
 When you tap the bottom of the loaf, it should have a hollow sound.
-Or, using a food thermometer, the internal temperature of the bread should be around 190°F. - 10.
-Remove loaves from oven and cool on a rack.
-Enjoy!
+Or, using a food thermometer, the internal temperature of the bread should be around 190°F.